-Stuart A. Davidson is a partner in the Firm's Boca Raton office and currently devotes his time to the representation of investors in class actions involving mergers and acquisitions, in prosecuting derivative lawsuits on behalf of public corporations, and in prosecuting a number of consumer fraud cases throughout the nation.
+Stuart Davidson is a partner in the Firm's Boca Raton office.
+His practice focuses on the representation of consumers in class actions involving deceptive and unfair trade practices, investors in class actions involving mergers and acquisitions, and prosecuting derivative lawsuits on behalf of public corporations.
+Since

-Since joining the Firm, Mr. Davidson has obtained multimillion dollar recoveries for healthcare providers, consumers and shareholders, including cases involving Aetna Health, Vista Healthplan, Fidelity Federal Bank & Trust, and UnitedGlobalCom.
-He was a former lead trial attorney in the Felony Division of the Broward County, Florida Public Defender's Office.
-During his tenure at the Public Defender's Office, Mr. Davidson tried over 30 jury trials and represented individuals charged with a variety of offenses, including life and capital felonies.
+Davidson is a former lead public defender in the Felony Division of the Broward County, Florida Public Defender's Office.
+During his tenure at the Public Defender's Office, Davidson tried over 30 jury trials, conducted hundreds of depositions, handled numerous evidentiary hearings, engaged in extensive motion practice, and defended individuals charged with major crimes ranging from thirddegree felonies to life and capital felonies.

-Education B.A., State University of New York at Geneseo, 1993; J.D., Nova Southeastern University Shepard Broad Law Center, 1996 Honors/ Awards J.D., Summa Cum Laude , Nova Southeastern University Shepard Broad Law Center, 1996; Associate Editor, Nova Law Review , Book Awards in Trial Advocacy, Criminal Pretrial Practice and International Law action against one of the world's largest subprime lenders.
+Education D.A.
+State University of New York at Cons

+Euucation 1993; J.D., Nova Southeastern University Shepard Broad Law Center, 1996 Honors/ Awards J.D., Summa Cum Laude, Nova Southeastern University Shepard Broad Law Center, 1996; Associate Editor, Nova Law Review, Book Awards in Trial Advocacy, Criminal Pretrial Practice and International Law record-breaking \$1.575 billion settlement after 14 years of litigation, including a six-week jury trial in 2009 that resulted in a verdict for plaintiffs.